 After this, other symptoms of the flu may begin appearing, making it obvious you have the virus.

-If left untreated, the typical flu often goes away in about one week.
+If left untreated, a typical case of the flu often goes away in about 1 week.
 During that time, you have several treatment options for making symptoms easier to handle.

 OTC medicines can help relieve symptoms of the flu, but they won’t treat it.
 If you have the flu and are looking for symptom relief, consider these medicines:

 - Decongestants.
 Nasal decongestants help break up mucus in your sinuses.
 This allows you to blow your nose.
-Decongestants come in several forms.
-These include nasal decongestants that are inhaled and oral (pill) decongestants.
+Decongestants come in several forms including nasal decongestants that are inhaled and oral (pill) decongestants.

 - Cough suppressants.
 Coughing, especially at night, is a common flu symptom.
 OTC cough medicines can ease or suppress your cough reflex.
 Cough drops or lozenges can soothe a sore throat and suppress coughing.

 - Expectorants.
 This type of medication may help you cough up phlegm if you have a lot of mucus or congestion in your chest.